devinit/datahub/README.md

 ------------------------

 - Develop from a unix OS (MacOs , ubuntu etc).
 I dont plan to add windows support.

 - Prefer to use vscode, it has very good typescript support.

--  We have the graphql queries in this repo, but we need the resulting types that can be generated from them for use in the UI package.
-We thus have a command `` npm run types `` that copies those types over

--  The static folder is a composition of assets in the UI package & those only native to the app package.
-Use `` npm run cp-assets `` to sync the assets in app package with those in UI package

 - We are building on top of next.js see next.config.js for configs.